toedu/poker_creator/README.md

-# porker_creator
+# poker_creator
-A porker game client demo with cocos creator
+A poker game client demo with cocos creator